Project Review Panel

 Jacco has an MSc in Oil & Gas engineering from Robert Gordon University, and is a Chartered Engineer and a member of the Institute of Marine Engineering Science & Technology.
 He is currently responsible for the integrity and production availability of TOTAL’s Northern North Sea Subsea Assets.

-Jeremy joined the upstream oil and gas business in 1985 working for BP Exploration as a Petroleum Engineer in various technical and business roles in Aberdeen , Norway and London.
-In 1991 he joined TOTAL where he has spent the last 24 years in various development and project assignments in Aberdeen, France and Thailand.
-This included the management of the development studies for Total’s deepwater AKPO FPSO and subsea facilities offshore Nigeria as well as the more recent Laggan-Tormore West of Shetland long distance subsea tie-back to the Shetland Gas Plant.
+Jeremy joined the upstream oil and gas industry in 1985 working for BP Exploration as a Petroleum Engineer in technical and business roles in Aberdeen , Norway and London.
+In 1991 he joined TOTAL where he has spent the last 26 years in various development and project assignments in Aberdeen, France, Thailand and Norway.
+This work included the management of the development studies for Total’s deepwater AKPO FPSO and subsea facilities offshore Nigeria as well as the recent Laggan-Tormore West of Shetland long distance subsea tie-back to the Shetland Gas Plant.

-He is currently Head of Technology Innovation in Total’s Geoscience and Research Centre based in Aberdeen and is a non-executive director on the board of the Industry Technology Facilitator (ITF).
-Jeremy holds a BSc in Chemical Engineering and a Masters in Business Administration.
+Jeremy is a non-executive director on the board of the Industry Technology Facilitator (ITF) and holds a BSc in Chemical Engineering and a Masters in Business Administration.

 Kevin is Managing Director of Solab, an Aberdeen based IT services company specialising in IT support, training and application development, having set the company up over 24 years ago.
 Kevin is also the Founder of Onboard Tracker, the online tracking, operations and certification hub that enhances the visibility and safety of your people, crews and assets around the world.